 One of the biggest questions that parents ask themselves when their child goes off to college is: how do I survive the actual drop off part.
-Of course, there are a number of logistical components to work out, but there are also emotional ones too.
+Of course, there are some logistical components to work out, but there are also emotional ones too.
 Indeed, empty nest syndrome is a real thing.
 It occurs after a parent drops their child off at college and there are no more children living at home.
 To get over this, you want to take your mind off the emotional burden.
 Eventually, it will start to dull, fade and go away.
 Here is how to survive dropping your kids off at college.

 Bring a Trailer to Move Furniture and Large Items

-While you can’t exactly control how you will be feeling as you move your child into the dorms, you can, at least, make the physical act of moving as easy as possible.
+While you can’t exactly control how you will feel as you move your child into the dorms, you can, at least, make the physical act of moving as easy as possible.
 If your college student is bringing larger items like a mattress, couch or big floor lamps, you probably want to hitch a trailer to your car and bring everything that way.
 This is one of the most convenient ways to pack up to move into the dorms because you aren’t paying a fortune for a moving truck.
 Plus, you won’t have to be squeezed into the car if you try to fit everything into the trunk and back seat, which can actually be dangerous.

 Box and Label Everything

 It is also important to box and label everything, not only what your child is bringing with to the dorms but also any memorabilia and sentimental items that will be left home.
 You want to be meticulous.
 If your son or daughter is going off to college – whether he or she is taking a Case Western online course load or a degree in law somewhere else – you want to make sure that everything not needed gets stored, trashed or donated.
 Not only will this facilitate the moving in process, going through old items together can be a nice bonding experience with your child before he or she moves.
-Plus you’ll get the added bonus of a clean room!
+Plus you’ll get the bonus of a clean room!

 Talk to Your Child About the Move in Advance